dev-guy/geo/README.md

 Resources:

-- Using Ash with a custom supervised GenServer with retry logic
+- Using Ash with a custom supervised GenServer
 - Defining custom resource actions including manual reads and map actions
 - Reuable attribute definitions via macros
 - NOT NULL columns (slug) that are computed via a custom change if not provided